stensmo/Skia.jl/README.md

 # Skia in Julia

 Support for the Skia libary in Julia.
 Skia is the 2D drawing library used by Chrome and other browsers to draw web pages.
-The library is suited for e.g. real time plotting on all platforms.
+The library is suited for ,e.g., real time plotting/visualization on all platforms.

-Currently, it works on Linux, and sample code is only provided for OpenGL.
-Vulkan support will be added, and hopefully Metal support as well.
-Mac and Windows will be added later.
+Currently, it works on Linux, Mac and FreeBSD.
+Windows support is coming.

 ```julia

 using Skia
 using GLFW

 function runLoop()